distributedlife/ensemble-website/source/views/docs/getting-started.md

 };
 ~~~

-Our ball has three pieces of information.
-It's position, it's speed and it's demeanour.
+Our ball has four pieces of information.
+It's position, speed, radius and it's demeanour.
+The board has two pieces: width and height.
 On the client we'll write the code to use this information display the ball.

 ## Running the code